Mydayis: ADHD Medication

-Mydayis (Generic Name: Mixed salts of a single-entity amphetamine product) is a long-acting, triple-bead, mixed amphetamine salts formulation used for once-daily treatment of symptoms of attention deficit disorder (ADHD or ADD) in adolescents and adults 13 and older.
+Mydayis (Generic Name: Mixed salts of a single-entity amphetamine product) is an ADHD medication with a long-acting, triple-bead, mixed amphetamine salts formulation used for once-daily treatment of attention deficit disorder (ADHD or ADD) in adolescents and adults 13 and older.
 According to the FDA, Mydayis is a federally controlled substance (CII) because it can be abused or lead to dependence.
 It is an amphetamine.

-Mydayis may improve focus for people with inattentive ADHD, and decrease impulsivity and hyperactive behavior as well.
+Mydayis may improve focus for people with inattentive ADHD, and decrease impulsivity and hyperactive behavior — two hallmark ADHD symptoms.
 Children under 13 years of age who used Mydayis experienced higher plasma exposure and more frequent adverse reactions, including insomnia and decreased appetite.

 Mydayis is the brand name for mixed salts of a single-entity amphetamine product; Adderall is the brand name for dextroamphetamine/levoamphetamine salts.
 Mydayis and Adderall are both central nervous system stimulant medications used to treat ADHD.
 Both medications contain similar active ingredients, but Mydayis is formulated to last up to 16 hours; Adderall only lasts up to 12 hours.